wle8300/NSWatercooler-Server/README.md

 ALERTS http://ps4us.ps2.fisu.pw/alert/rss/?world=1000

 put yourself out
 sword in the fire

+# gotchas

+the DBG api considers:
+- "characters" in "outfits" as "members." it's just characters... don't use "members" as a variable!
+- outfit "leader" as the founder. this contradicts the "leader" member rank; a tier of outfit membership which can be many other characters of the outfit

 # value
 - social, community building, chatting, letting people represent (flaunting their pride)